Landrylab/Aube_et_al_2022/README.md

 * Mut_SD_SSD_1e5 = Same as above, but for N = 1e5.
 Also used for Fig S10.

 ## Statistical analyses and figure generation
 Each figure shown in the article has been generated in a separate notebook, except for Figs 1 and S1 (combined in Fig1_Supp1.ipynb).
-In each case, the notebook also includes all necessary statistical analyses and data processing (except the pre-processing done using Python scripts included in the simulations directories).
+In each case, the notebook also includes all necessary statistical analyses and data processing (except the pre-processing done using Python scripts included in the simulation directories).
 All notebooks have been added in the Figures directory.
 Fig 2 is not included, as it was made in Inkscape.